 Customer: “I just received my order, and it’s not what I purchased.
 I ordered a blue shirt, but I got a red one instead.
 What should I do?”

-CSR: “I apologize for the inconvenience and confusion caused by this mix-up.
+CSR: “I apologise for the inconvenience and confusion caused by this mix-up.
 We’d like to correct this issue for you as soon as possible.
 Can you please provide your order number and the details of the item you received?”

 Customer: “My order number is 67890, and I received a red shirt in size medium.”